 The amounts disclosed in the table are the amounts recognized as an expense during the reporting period related to key management personnel.
+Amounts in 2020 include termination benefits for key management personnel that were incurred due to organizational changes.

-20. Earnings per share
+24. Earnings (loss) per share

-Basic and diluted earnings per share are calculated by dividing the net earnings attributable to the shareholder of the Company by the weighted average number of ordinary shares outstanding during the period.
+Basic and diluted earnings (loss) per share are calculated by dividing the net earnings (loss) attributable to the shareholder of the Company by the weighted average number of ordinary shares outstanding during the period.

-For the ye ar ende d June 30,
+For the ye June

-20 19 2018
+2020 2019

-Net earnings \$ 65,: .
-56 \$ 61,528
+Net earnings (loss) \$ (26,120) \$ 65,156

-Weighted average number of ordinary shares 100,0 00 100,000
+Weighted average number of ordinary shares 100,000 100,000

-Earnings per share - basic and diluted \$ 651 .
-56 \$ 615.28
+Earnings (loss) per share - basic and diluted \$ (261.20) \$ 651.56